 After you have been successful in litigation, the Court will issue a decree.
 If necessary, we can advise on enforcing the decree and recovering payment of your debt.
 Enforcement can require several methods of what is known as ‘diligence’ – a legal term used in Scotland to describe methods used to enforce a court order.
 Diligence may include serving a charge for payment on the party you have been awarded a decree against.
 A charge for payment is a formal demand and will be served by Sherriff Officers for payment of the sum due to you.
 The charge for payment is a fourteen- day notice to the debtor to make payment.
 If the debtor fails to make payment to you, then our team can proceed with further action.
 Contact us today to discuss your case further, including any enforcement issues you may have the concern with.

-Our litigation team helps resolve a broad range of disputes with skilful negotiation and straightforward, clear advice.
+Our litigation lawyers helps resolve a broad range of disputes with skilful negotiation and straightforward, clear advice.
 Where court action is required, we are pro-active and determined in our approach to securing fast, effective solutions.
 We foster close working relationships and respond to our clients' individual needs, whether that is about a simple debt recovery matter or a technically complex and high-value dispute.
 Contact us on 0141 221 1919 or fill in our online contact form.